ruslanmv/ruslanmv.github.io/_posts/2021-06-20-What-should-know-about-Deep-Learning.md

-**Congratulations y**ou have some of the concepts that any Data Scientist about Deep Learning should know .
+**Congratulations ** you have some of the concepts that any Data Scientist about Deep Learning should know .
 For sure there are a lot of more concepts that are missing  here but I wanted only to summarize some of basic elements that are needed to begin to work in this area.